nubitech/balena-Home-Assistant/README.md

 1. MariaDB

-   - MYSQL_USER: Home Assistan (HA) user used to connect to MariaDB; this user will be created at container startup.
+   - MYSQL_USER: Home Assistan (HA) user to connect to MariaDB; will be created at container startup.

-   - MYSQL_PASSWORD : HA MariaDB password used to connect to MariaDB; this user will be created at container startup
+   - MYSQL_PASSWORD : HA MariaDB password to connect to MariaDB; will be created at container startup

    - MYSQL_DATABASE : this is the Home Assistant (HA) DB, HA will generate the tables, for that you need to configure your configure.yaml file accordingly:

    ```
       recorder:
         purge_keep_days: 10